jehammer/Pilothouse/README.md

 # Pilothouse

-A ReactTS website for spacetraders.io
+An Electron React TypeScript application for spacetraders.io